oceanwavewyt/riser/README.md

   and del operation.
 You can config riser.conf file for the riser server, i.e host and port and so on.
-After starting the riser server, you can access by telnet or the memcache extension of php.
+After starting the riser server, you can access by telnet or the memcache,redis
+  extension of php.

 ### Build: